-- New rules are added to the end of the list. - The ethertype option can only be used to filter Ethernet II formatted packets. - ◆ A detailed listing of Ethernet protocol types can be found in RFC 1060.
+- The ethertype option can only be used to filter Ethernet II formatted packets. - A detailed listing of Ethernet protocol types can be found in RFC 1060.
 A few of the more common types include the following: - 0800 IP - 0806 ARP - 8137 IPX - ◆ If an Extended IPv4 rule and MAC rule match the same packet, and these rules specify a "permit" entry and "deny" entry, the "deny" action takes precedence.